City of Missoula Entitlement Programs (updated 4/15/15)

 Program Year 2014 CDBG Funds

 Funds for program year 2014 have been awarded.
-The process for program year 2015 will soon start so check back for more information.
+The process for program year 2015 has started, see information above.
 Check the Calendar to find out when the process and application deadlines will happen.

 Program Year 2014 HOME Funds